taylorak/play-example-form/README.md

 **Review the controller.**

-Now review the controller class [Application](https://github.com/ics-software-engineering/play-example-form/blob/master/app/controllers/Application.java) has just two methods: getIndex() which displays the form in the index page and postIndex() that processes a form submission from the index page.
+Now review the controller class.
+[Application](https://github.com/ics-software-engineering/play-example-form/blob/master/app/controllers/Application.java) has just two methods: getIndex() which displays the form in the index page and postIndex() that processes a form submission from the index page.
 See the [routes](https://github.com/ics-software-engineering/play-example-form/blob/master/conf/routes) file for how this is wired up.